CyberOptics Corporation (CYBE)'s Financial Results Comparing With Novanta Inc. (NASDAQ:NOVT) | New Business Observer

 Liquidity

-CyberOptics Corporation’s Current Ratio and Quick Ratio are 5 and 3.2 respectively.
-The Current Ratio and Quick Ratio of its competitor Novanta Inc. are 2.8 and 1.8 respectively.
-CyberOptics Corporation therefore has a better chance of paying off short and long-term obligations compared to Novanta Inc.
+CyberOptics Corporation’s Current Ratio is 5 while its Quick Ratio is 3.2.
+On the competitive side is, Novanta Inc. which has a 2.8 Current Ratio and a 1.8 Quick Ratio.
+CyberOptics Corporation is better positioned to pay off short and long-term obligations compared to Novanta Inc.

 |Sell Ratings